Runsafe/Framework/CONTRIBUTING.md

 * No trailing whitespace.
 * While a lot of our code lacks documentation, we expect any new methods or classes submitted to contain suiting documentation in JavaDoc format as we work toward full documentation.
 * Make sure any changes you submit are tested properly!
+* Your commit messages should be descriptive yet short.

 #### Code Example A:
 ```java